jwalden/vulture-replication/README.md

 python condor/miner/runscript.py --extract-advisories --build-commit-index /path/to/mozilla-central
 ```

-This may take some time (~ 20 minutes), as 300'000+ commit messages have to be checked.
+This may take some time (~ 20 minutes), as 300'000+ commit messages have to be checked against multiple regular expressions.
 But you only have to build the index again if you updated the repository.
 The advisory extraction only has to be run if you have scraped some new advisories.
 This index mainly exists for convenience.
 Without this intermediate step, building the file index from scratch would take about 40 minutes.

 The structure of the index is as follows:
 ```
 {
   u'996715': [('185152', '9d8a5c8d8328af315768f1fb50b5a1fc3ab01d4e', 'bug 996715: Remove the code that bails when determining if the second instruction in a chunk is a branch. (r=dougc)')], u'996883': [('179313', 'd8300867f3f219a3d183ee0577d548d04f802d8c', 'Land bug 996883. r=mjrosenb')],
   u'997795': [('179215', 'ba276673a564f5906115959a1823250123f8ca4a', 'Bug 997795 - Cleanup decodings. r=dkeeler')]
 }
 ```
 The key is the vulnerability-related bug number and the value is a list of affected commits `(commit number, node, commit message)`.

 #### Building the File Index
 This index contains the modified files for each commit.
 It is also stored in a binary format and not pushed to the git repository.
-Due to the nature of the `hglib` module, this also takes about 20 minutes to run.
+Due to the nature of the `hglib` module, this takes about 10 minutes to run.

 ```
 python condor/miner/runscript.py --build-file-index /path/to/mozilla-central